cleidigh/ThunderStorm/examples/TB68Conversions/Preferences1/README.md

 - The preferencesBindings.js helper script has methods for managing the document preferences
 - `preference` attributes remain to bind the system preferences to the document elements

-Note:
+Note: Targeting Both Thunderbird 60/68

 While the preferencesBindings.js exists in Thunderbird 60, the current example Preferences1, does not currently work in TB60.
-However... it may be possible to have Preferences management working with the new preferencesBindings for both TB60 and TB68, I am investigating that.
+However... it looks like it is possible to have Preferences management working with the new preferencesBindings for both TB60 and TB68, I am investigating possible solutions.
+I have an experiment partially working.
 Even if that proves to be impossible, one can work with both in the same add-on changing logic depending upon the version.

 ## Preferences 1 Example